Pedro Morales: Legacy

 Outside of the WWE, he has received recognition as a Latin American and Hispanic pioneer in other promotions.
 In mid-1996, Morales appeared at an event of the short lived American Wrestling Federation, in the championship match between Bob Orton, Jr. and Tito Santana, along with other superstars and legends like Sgt.
 Slaughter, Chris Adams, and special guest referee Jim Brunzell.
-On August 31, 2006, as part of a Total Nonstop Action Wrestling taping, Morales was mentioned by Konnan along fellow Hall of Famers Carlos Colón, Mil Máscaras and the Guerrero family, being acknowledged as Latinos that paved the way within the wrestling industry.
+On August 31, 2006, as part of a Total Nonstop Action Wrestling taping, Morales was mentioned by Konnan along fellow Hall of Famers Carlos Colón, Santana, Mil Máscaras and the Guerrero family, being acknowledged as Latinos that paved the way within the wrestling industry.
 This was part of an in-character celebratory speech following The Latin American Xchange's coronation as NWA World Tag Team Champions.
 In reality, Konnan credits him with "[teaching] a lot" about the politics of wrestling and "the things you need to do in the ring to be a success in this business" during his time in WCW.
 From 2003 onwards, the World Wrestling Council approached Morales and offered holding an Aniversario event in his honor, but he declined the invitations for ten years.
 In 2013, Morales accepted being the honoree of Aniversario 40.
 He was the centerpiece of the International Pedro Morales Fan Club, an independent organization that ran during the 1970s and that recruited members through wrestling magazines.
 In 2000, The Ring Chronicle inducted Morales into its own version of the Professional Wrestling Hall of Fame.
 Modern fan reaction has also been positive in regards to the historical significance of his accomplishments.
 Nate Scaccia, a contributor to the website Bleacher Report, considers Morales the best Intercontinental champion of all time, ranking first in the title's entry at the website's WWE Champion Series.
 Michael Robinson and Will Baker, amateur writers for the same site, also consider him the 31st best WWE wrestler in history and 11th greatest WWE Champion respectively.
 He repeated at the ninth place in a subsequent interpretation.
 Besides the wrestling and sports media, the mun2 network also featured Morales in an article that listed their selection for the "20 of the most memorable Latino wrestlers in WWE history" which was published in 2012.
 When compiling a list based on the "[wrestler's] impact on the [Puerto Rican] fanbase", Raúl Álzaga of Primera Hora listed him third overall.

 As a trainer, Morales was involved in the instruction of Dory Funk Jr., a former NWA World Heavyweight Champion who in 2009 was inducted into the Hall of Fame as part of The Funks.
 In 2022, his estate signed a deal to appear in Greg Gagne’s AWA-inspired PowerTown action figure line.